sufrin/ThreadCSO/examples/README.md

 #### Your task

 Your task is to implement the Game of Life.
-Your program should use
-$p$ processes to update the cells on each generation.
+Your program should use `p` processes to update the cells on each generation.
 You will probably want to allocate some region of the grid to each process.

 There are two essentially different ways to structure the program: